transkatgirl/KatWebSite/README.md

 ## Running the demo page
 KatWebSite's demo page and documentation can be built and run by running `katwebsite -c examples/config.toml`.
 You can then access the page through http://localhost:8080.

-Note: If you're downloading the binary artifacts, you will have to download the additional-files artifact and extract it into the same directory as KatWebSite before running the example page.
+Note: If you're using the CI builds, you will have to download the additional-files artifact and extract it's contents into the *same directory as the KatWebSite binary* before attempting to run the demo page.
+All further documentation assumes this step has already been completed.

 It's highly recommended that you read the built-in documentation before attempting to use KatWebSite, even if you are already familiar with other static site generators / web servers.